 The longer, finer, and whiter the cashmere, the more rare and expensive it is.
 Finer and longer cashmere is what goes into luxury garments.
 Thicker, shorter hair will be made into less expensive garments and is often used as part of a blend.

 The great majority of the world’s best cashmere comes from Inner Mongolia (an autonomous region of China) and Mongolia (aka Outer Mongolia), where 40 million goats contend with temperatures below -22°F (-30°C).
 The colder the weather and the longer the days, the longer and finer the goat’s hair.
 And Mongolian weather can drop to -58°F (-50°C); that’s why China produces the finest and best cashmere in the world.

-After the goats are combed or shaved and hairs collected by hand each spring, the hairs go through many steps including sorting, scouring, re-sorting, and dehairing to eliminate any coarse “guard” hairs before the fibers can be spun into yarn.
+After the goats are shaved and hairs collected by hand each spring, the hairs go through many steps including sorting, scouring, re-sorting, and dehairing to eliminate any coarse “guard” hairs before the fibers can be spun into yarn.
 Some specific processes, for example, sorting, are almost always done by hand, to make sure the selected fibers are as uniform and as pure as they can be.

 The scarcity of the fiber and the handwork of skilled workers with 10+ years of experience required to convert that fiber into a luxurious garment both contribute to cashmere’s price.